 Individuals facing deportation or removal have different forms of relief.
 This subsection discusses the various legal avenues available to noncitizens to challenge deportation or removal actions.

-Discretionary relief is available while removal proceedings are being conducted.
-The burden of proof is placed on the alien to show that they are eligible for relief under the law, and that they deserve such relief as an exercise of the immigration judge’s discretion.
+Discretionary relief is available while removal proceedings or deportation proceedings are being conducted.
+The burden of proof rests on the applicant, who must show they are eligible for a favorable exercise of discretion.

 Cancellation of Removal

-Cancellation of Removal is a form of relief that is available to qualifying lawful permanent residents and qualifying non-permanent residents.
+Cancellation of Removal is a relief available to qualifying lawful and non-permanent residents.
 Under this benefit, an individual's status is adjusted from “deportable" to “lawfully admitted for permanent residence."
-An application for cancellation of removal is made during the course of a hearing before an immigration judge.
+An application for cancellation of removal is made during a hearing before an immigration court.